Spotted Lanternfly

 Spotted Lanternfly (Lycorma delicatula)

-What are Spotted Lanternfly?
+What is a Spotted Lanternfly?

 The spotted lanternfly (SLF) Lycorma delicatula, is a planthopper native to China and Southeastern Asia.
 Discovered in Pennsylvania in 2014, and it has since been found in New Jersey, Delaware, Virginia, and New York.
 Despite efforts to quarantine and eradicate the pest, it has begun to spread throughout the Northeast United States.
 The Spotted Lanternfly poses a significant threat to the economy and the many forests of the United States.
 SLF feeds on sugary sap from over 70 species plants and trees, depriving them of nutrient access.
 Excretions of sticky honeydew from large collections of SLF can prevent sunlight from reaching trees and encourage the growth of sooty mold on plants.
 The combination of economic and environmental damage can restrict peoples enjoyment in parks and their own backyards.